Submissions

 To reach a wide international readership, Binding Hook publishes in UK English.
 We encourage non-native English writers to send us their pitches.
 If you have something to say, we will help you say it.

-Who can write for Binding Hook?
+Who can write For Binding Hook?

 We publish articles from academics, usually in universities or comparable research positions, writing about their particular area of expertise.
 We also publish pieces from practitioners working in the technology industry or relevant organisations.